Turn on more accessible mode

 Distracted Driving Campaign

 The first car seats were invented in 1921, following the introduction of Ford's Model T. The earliest versions were essentially sacks with a drawstring attached to the back seat.
 In 1971, the federal government established minimum standards for child safety seats and restraint systems to reduce the number of children killed or injured in motor vehicle crashes.
 Today all states and territories have child passenger safety laws that require child safety seats for infants and children fitting specific criteria, but requirements vary based on age, weight and height.
-Often, this happens in three stages: infants use rear-facing infant seats; toddlers use forward-facing child safety seats; and older children use booster seats.
-Louisiana law states that all drivers and passengers, regardless of which seat they occupy in a vehicle, must wear a seat belt or properly installed child safety seat.
+Louisiana law states that all drivers and passengers, regardless of which seat they occupy in a vehicle, must wear a seat belt or be properly restrained in a child safety seat that is properly installed.
 The fine for not being properly restrained is $50.

 In Louisiana, Child Passenger Safety Fitting Stations may be found statewide with over 500 nationally certified Child Passenger Safety Technicians available to make sure your child's safety seats are installed properly.
-Proper use of properly installed child safety seats could be the difference between life and death in the event of a crash.
-Statistics for 2015 in Louisiana show that there were 3 fatalities among children aged 0 – 13 years old that were improperly restrained and 7 fatalities among children aged 0 – 13 years old that were not restrained at all.
+Proper use and proper installation of child safety seats could be the difference between life and death in the event of a crash.

 Louisiana Passenger Safety Task Force Grant Funded Fitting Stations